Understanding Reflexology: A Path to Well-Being

 The Feet Reflect Lifestyle Patterns

 After years of practice, reflexologists begin to recognise patterns in the feet that correlate with lifestyle demands.
+Common observations include:

 Signs of prolonged stress